Climate Jargon

 Groundwater: Underground water, often pumped from wells

-Habitat: Natural home or environment of a living thing
+Habitat: Natural home of a living thing

 Heat wave: Days or weeks of unusually hot weather